 Season 4 ('11-'12) went well, but it was mostly training.
 We had almost no snow, had a short season due to warm weather and spent a lot of time figuring out the dog truck, but did get in 250+ miles.
 Holly did keep complaining that she needed a wheel dog to help on hills.

 We lost Rubi in Spring of '13 unexpectedly.
 A couple months later, Karen asked "I'm thinking about placing Bang, you're probably not interested, but I'd ask".
 So soon after we were back with four dogs, all from the NorthWapiti main string.
 Its quite the experience to run 4 highly trained and expertly bred working dogs.
 Bang is another super leader, and a piebald, so she will attract a lot of attention.

 As we became more involved with mushing we're spending more time helping others.
 Dan is on the board of the Pennsylvania Sled Dog Club, and we've helped setup West Penn Mushers as an informal forum for local folks to organize activities and share information.

-We're both working professionals.
-Dan does information technology (IT) for education, designing large technology systems to manage learning and training content.
-Heather does technical communications, project management, technical editing and writing.
-We both work from home, and have flexible hours, so we can fit dog stuff into our schedule.
+We're both retired working professionals.
+Dan did information technology (IT) for education, designing large technology systems to manage learning and training content.
+Heather did technical communications, project management, technical editing and writing.
+Long before Covid we both worked from home, and had flexible hours, so we could fit dog stuff into our schedule.
 And with mobile technology we're able to work from almost anywhere.
 Covid basically shut down most dog powered sports and events in all of the US and Canada for two year, so that combined with older dogs, we're no longer able to run dogs.